Johnpc123/impressions/README.md

 - A vague recalling of an event
 - An impersonation or imitation
 - An outward appearance
-- An instance where an ad is shown once
+- An instance where an ad is shown

 TODO: <s>fix ascii garble</s>